boushphong/dsa/3. Leetcode Pattern/Recursion (Advanced).md

     return subsets
 ```

-**NOTE:** Use extending result variable when we upper recursive call results can be re-used in lower recursive calls, and they all contribute to the final result
+**NOTE:** Use extending result variable when we upper recursive call results can be re-used in lower recursive calls, and they all contribute to the final result.
+The final return result and the extending result variables must always be of the same type so that they can be extensible.
+In short, when each branch of the recursion contribute to the final result, we can use extending reuslt variable.

 ### Carrying Result Argument
 When we cannot use extending result variable?